bgoonz/docs-collection/github/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews.md

 ---
 title: About pull request reviews
-intro: 'Reviews allow collaborators to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
-Repository administrators can require that all pull requests are approved before being merged.'
+intro: "Reviews allow collaborators to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
+Repository administrators can require that all pull requests are approved before being merged."
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews
   - /articles/about-pull-request-reviews
   - /github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 shortTitle: About PR reviews
 ---

 ## About pull request reviews

-After a pull request is opened, anyone with *read* access can review and comment on the changes it proposes.
+After a pull request is opened, anyone with _read_ access can review and comment on the changes it proposes.
 You can also suggest specific changes to lines of code, which the author can apply directly from the pull request.
 For more information, see "[Reviewing proposed changes in a pull request](/articles/reviewing-proposed-changes-in-a-pull-request)."

 Repository owners and collaborators can request a pull request review from a specific person.
 Organization members can also request a pull request review from a team with read access to the repository.
 For more information, see "[Requesting a pull request review](/articles/requesting-a-pull-request-review)." {% ifversion fpt or ghae or ghes %}You can specify a subset of team members to be automatically assigned in the place of the whole team.
 For more information, see "[Managing code review assignment for your team](/organizations/organizing-members-into-teams/managing-code-review-assignment-for-your-team)."{% endif %}